pyy2/Cloud_Computing/readme.md

-# Coursework for CS1699 Cloud Computing Class
+# Coursework for CS1699 Cloud Computing

 1. Uploading to NoSQL / Blob Storage on AWS, Azure, GCP
 2. Using Docker / Kubernetes to orchestrate containers